"Designing Growth Strategies is in our DNA"

 There is also renewed interest in applying RIA to veterinary endocrinology and toxicology testing, where affordability and reproducibility are valued more than automation.
 Meanwhile, the relocation of reagent manufacturing to Eastern Europe and Asia has helped lower isotope supply costs and shorten delivery times.
 Although radioimmunoassay is a well-established technology, regional manufacturing and research-driven applications are expected to continue creating promising niche opportunities for market players in the coming years.

-Niche Demand and Several Structural Challenges Hinders Radioimmunoassay Scalability
+Niche Demand and Several Structural Challenges Hinder Radioimmunoassay Scalability

 Although radioimmunoassay continues to serve a niche segment, several structural barriers limit its broader growth potential.
 A key issue lies in the fragile supply chain for isotopes such as I-125 and Co-57, where even minor disruptions can halt reagent production and distribution.
 For instance, the Iodine-125 shortage in Europe in 2022 led to visible delays in kit availability.
 Compounding this challenge is the shrinking pool of skilled professionals trained in traditional RIA procedures, as most laboratory staff now specialize in chemiluminescent or molecular platforms.